2014 Canadian Mixed Doubles Curling Trials

-The 2014 Canadian Mixed Doubles Curling Trials was held March 19 to 23 at the Ottawa Hunt and Golf Club in Ottawa, Ontario.
+The 2014 Canadian Mixed Doubles Curling Trials was held from March 19 to 23 at the Ottawa Hunt and Golf Club in Ottawa, Ontario.
 It is the second Canadian Mixed Doubles championship.
 The winning pair of Wayne Tuck Jr. and wife Kim Tuck represented Canada at the 2014 World Mixed Doubles Curling Championship.

 Teams

 Twelve teams qualified through provincial and territorial championships, and the rest participated as open entries.
 The teams are listed as follows: